bahorn/clashgpt/README.md

-# ClashGPT - bah / January 2025
+# ClashGPT - bah / February 2025

 This is an exploit for a bug in GRUB2 that was fixed in February 2025.
 It was found, reported and patched by me.